huyingjie/notebook/source/neuroscience/depression.md

 * medial parts: more self-focused
 * lateral: more focused on the outside world
 * ventral parts: more emotional
-* dorsal parts: focuse more on thinking
+* dorsal parts: focus more on thinking

 Hence, the primary distinction in the prefrontal cortex is between dorsolateral and ventromedial, i.e., the top-side v.s. the bottom-middle